 Other times, doctors miss something that they should not have missed.

 In a busy emergency room environment, a doctor may be rushed and fail to notice a medical emergency that a patient is experiencing.
 They may fail to order certain tests.
 What if a doctor discharges a patient too early and they end up getting worse?

 Studies have shown that doctors who are fatigued can contribute to patient harm.
 Indeed, a doctor who has been working for 24 hours or more (common in the medical field) is not going to be able to focus as well as a doctor who is rested.
 We understand that there are going to be times when medical professionals are busy, but this cannot compromise patient care.

 A correct and early diagnosis of a medical condition, whether in an emergency or of a chronic problem, will lead to better and more efficient treatment.
 A misdiagnosis or delayed diagnosis will undoubtedly harm patients.

 The quicker a health issue is discovered the better.
 There are many medical conditions that need to be treated quickly in order for a person to survive.
 When a doctor fails to properly diagnose someone, whether out of negligence or carelessness, you need to know what to do.

-When you need a failure to diagnose attorney in Drexel Hill, you can turn to the Weitz Firm for help.
+When you need a medical malpractice lawyer in Drexel Hill, you can turn to the Weitz Firm for help.
 We want to work with you to ensure that you get the compensation you deserve.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.